 What to Eat

-Be sure to add these must-have dishes to your bucket list while visiting the country.
+Be sure to add these must-have dishes to your Singapore bucket list.

 A popular noodle dish showcasing a blend of Chinese and Malay flavors, Laksa consists of rice noodles (rice vermicelli) served in a spicy soup with either chicken, prawns or fish.
 There are many different types of Laksa.
 One popular version uses a spicy coconut milk based broth while others go for a more sour flavor.
 There’s usually always a wide array of toppings, such as chili, coriander and cooked cockles, that you can add at your discretion.